A rare hybrid breed, the Miniature Irish Wolf Schnauzer is the result of crossing a Miniature Schnauzer with an Irish Wolfhound.

 The tail is often mid-length and held slightly lower than the body.
 Their ears can be erect or semi-erect and set wide apart.
 Their eyes are dark and expressive.

-The coat of the Miniature Irish Wolf Schnauzer needs to be brushed at least twice a week, but it really depends on the inherited coat.
+The coat of the Miniature Irish Wolf Schnauzer needs to be brushed at least twice a week, but it depends on the inherited coat.

 Wolfhounds shed regularly all year, while the Mini Schnauzer rarely sheds at all.